CantoLang/canto/docs/canto in a nutshell.md

     <h1>Hello, world.</h1>
 ```

-In Bento you always have more than one way to write an implementation, because you can always substitute code embedded in a data block for data emebedded in a code block (or vice versa).
+In Canto you always have more than one way to write an implementation, because you can always substitute code embedded in a data block for data emebedded in a code block (or vice versa).
 Here is a code-in-data implementation of ```hello``` which achieves the exact same result as the data-in-code one above:
 ```
     hello [|
-        [= start_tag; =]Hello, world.[= end_tag; =]
+        {= start_tag; =}Hello, world.{= end_tag; =}
     |]
 ```